 - suffered some form of hardship as a result of entering into the

-program, you will be able to discuss any possible compensation.
+By contacting BMW Finance, you will be able to discuss possible

 How do I know if I have

 Here are some signs that you may not have been able to afford

 your car loan and you might be entitled to compensation: